dthtien/blog_v2/README.md

 - User can see how many views an Article has.
 - User can see who created the Comment.

-> HINT: if you are unsure how to implement the Search feature, you can Google how to implement a simple search form.
-For example, one of the sites you will find is [this](http://www.jorgecoca.com/buils-search-form-ruby-rails/)

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough